NisanYildiz/selection-shadow/README.md

 ## Description

-This repository contains code used for the analyses of the manuscript entitled:
+This repository contains code used for the analyses in the manuscript entitled:

 [**"Under the shadow: Old-biased genes are subject to weak purifying selection at both the tissue and cell type-specific levels"**](https://www.biorxiv.org/)